tulipekoni/tree_counter/README.md

 ## Pretrained model

-The pretrained models for each phase referenced in the masters thesis can be downloaded from [GoogleDrive](https://drive.google.com/drive/folders/1TaY5I1eHIt7pm2YBfqw4BfnpX2l3Bof4?usp=sharing).
+The pretrained models are included in the ./phases directory.

 ## Training